aarongodin/lightevent/CONTRIBUTING.md

 make protoc
 ```

-You will need to generate an SSL cert for use by the local dev server hosting the `admin` and `client` frontend apps.
+You will need to generate an SSL cert for use by the local dev servers hosting the `admin` and `client` frontend apps.
 You can do so with the following, assuming you are on macOS and use homebrew:

 ```sh
 brew install mkcert